NEONScience/portal-core-components/README.md

 Several mocks exist for testing any part of the core components library that may need them.
 These can be found in `~/src/__mocks__`.
 See README.md in that directory for details.

+## Portal Core Components Composition

+This project is built as both an application and as a code library:

+- The application: is built using NextJS as the framework, which provides a thin wrapper around the project and serves as a development environment.
+The application itself is for development, documentation, demonstration, and proving ground purposes.
+Production ready applications should be standalone applications that utilize the code library part of this project as a dependency.

+- The code library: utilized as a dependency when creating applications that build on top of portal-core-components.

+## Building and Contribution Requirements

+- Requires the latest LTS version of NodeJS
+- Requires a Docker runtime to utilize Docker as a build environment independent of the local system

 ## Building the Library

 After any additions or modifications to source the library must be rebuilt in order for the changes to be importable by other applications.
 Rebuild the library and generate TypeScript declaration files like so:

-    npm run lib
+    npm run checks:docker

 This places all built asses in /lib.
-These built components should be checked into git, so make sure to `git add` any appropriate new files in /lib.
+These built components should *not* be checked into git, but *should* be tested by way of running the portal-core-components application with:

-### Windows Users: NODE_ENV fix

-For Windows users the `npm run lib` command may fail with complaint about 'NODE_ENV' not being a recognized command.
-This is due to the Linux-based syntax of one of the node scripts for portal-core-components.
-This can be resolved by globally installing [win-node-env](https://www.npmjs.com/package/win-node-env):

-    npm install -g win-node-env
+    npm run start:lib

+This targets the generated package directory when running the development server.

 ## Library Composition

 The library code is created within the `src/lib_components` directory.
-Babel publishes the code to a `lib` directory that matches the directory structure within `src/lib_components`.
+SWC publishes the code to a `lib` directory that matches the directory structure within `src/lib_components`.

 ## Scripts Overview

 * **`npm run start`**
-    Compile a dev (non-optimized) build and start the portal-core-components app with it running on `http://localhost:3010/`
+    Compile a dev (non-optimized) build and start the portal-core-components app with it running on `http://localhost:3010/core-components`

 * **`npm run build`**
-    Compile a production (optimized) build
+    Compile a production (optimized) build of the application

-* **`npm run test`**
+* **`npm run test:docker"`**
     Run all unit and snapshot tests
+    - Requires `npm run build:docker-image` before performing Docker runtime environment based testing

-* **`npm run test:updateSnapshots`**
+* **`npm run test:docker-update-snapshots`**
     Run all unit and snapshot tests while also updating all snapshot tests (i.e. all snapshot tests will pass by being updated)
+    - Requires `npm run build:docker-image` before performing Docker runtime environment based testing

 * **`npm run lint`**
     Run the linter to get a summary of all lint errors and warnings.
-    NOTE: This script always exits 0, even when there are lint errors, to prevent a confusing NPM error from appearing at the end of the output

-* **`npm run lint:fix`**
-    Run the linter to automatically fix all automatically fixable lint issues and get a summary of everything that's left.
-    NOTE: This script always exits 0, even when there are lint errors, to prevent a confusing NPM error from appearing at the end of the output

-* **`npm run lib`**
+* **`npm run lib:docker`**
     Generate a library build and TypeScript delcaration files (what other apps importing components from portal-core-components as a library will use)

-* **`npm run lib:babel-build`**
-    Generate a library build using Babel, sans TypeScript delcaration files
+    - Requires `npm run build:docker-image` before performing Docker runtime environment based lib generation

-* **`npm run lib:types`**
+* **`npm run checks:docker`**
-    Utilize TypeScript compiler to generate delcaration files
+    Run all tasks related to this application and library, within a Docker runtime environment.
+    - Generates library
+    - Runs tests
+    - Runs linter
+    - Builds application